leandrocodes/Docker-Starter-PHP-MySQL-PHPMyAdmin/README.md

     docker-compose up

 And voah-la!
-After installation complete, you will have an awesome docker containser with PHP, PHPMyAdmin and MySQL!
+After installation complete, you will have an awesome docker container with PHP, PHPMyAdmin and MySQL!